v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/functionenter3-function.md

 ms.locfileid: "74440774"
 ---
 # <a name="functionenter3-function"></a>Funzione FunctionEnter3
-Notifies the profiler that control is being passed to a function.
+Notifica al profiler che il controllo viene passato a una funzione.

 ## <a name="syntax"></a>Sintassi